zzonyo/trust-docs-test/source/index.html.md

 Response the following strings for “Header” via API

-- ratelimit-limit： the upper request limit per time, unit: time
+- ratelimit-limit： the upper request limit per time, unit: cont.

 - ratelimit-interval： reset interval(reset the number of request ), unit: ms

-- ratelimit-remaining： available request number left in this round, unit: time
+- ratelimit-remaining： available request number left in this round, unit: cont.

 - ratelimit-reset： upper limit of reset time used to request number， unit: ms